 The Awa Odori supposedly dates back to 1587, when the local lord Hachisuka Iemasa, kicked off the celebration on the completion of his castle.
 The castle is no longer standing, but the party has continued.
 The dancers' famous refrain as they samba their way through the streets can be roughly translated as: "The dancing fool and the watching fool are both foolish.
-So why not get up and boogie?"
+So why not get up and dance?"

-Ride the ropeway or walk up Mount Bizen for wonderful views of the Yoshino River delta, Awaji Island and the Inland Sea.
-On the summit is a Burmese-style pagoda dedicated to Japanese soldiers killed in Burma in World War II, the quirky Moraes Hall (Tel: 088 623 1002), dedicated to the Portuguese adventurer Wenceslau de Moraes (1854-1929), who lived out his later life in the area.
-Moraes is considered the Portuguese Lafcadio Hearn, of whom he was a direct contemporary.
+Ride the ropeway or walk up Mount Bizan for wonderful views of the Yoshino River delta, and Awaji Island and the Inland Sea.
+On the summit is a Burmese-style pagoda dedicated to Japanese soldiers killed in Burma in World War II, and the quirky Moraes Hall (Tel: 088 623 1002), dedicated to the Portuguese adventurer Wenceslau de Moraes (1854-1929), who lived out his later life in the area.
+Moraes is considered the "Portuguese Lafcadio Hearn," of whom he was a contemporary.

-At the base of Mount Bizen to the left of the Awara Odori Kaikan is a small temple from where the walk up the hill begins.
+At the base of Mount Bizan to the left of the Awara Odori Kaikan is a small temple from where the walk up the hill begins.
 A little further south is the larger Zuiganji Temple (Tel: 088 652 5968), with a noted Momoyama-style garden.
 The temple dates from 1614 and the garden costs 300 yen to enter.

 On the other side of Awara Odori Kaikan is Teramachi, an area of historic temples.
 Moraes is buried in Choonji and the nearby Mt.
 Otaki is a local cherry-blossom viewing beauty spot lined with yakimochi (grilled rice-cake) shops.